easystats/report/tests/testthat/_snaps/windows/report.htest-chi2.md

       suggests that the effect is statistically significant, and very large (chi2 = 8.74, p = 0.013; Adjusted Cramer's v = 0.46, 95% CI [0.00, 1.00])

+# report.htest-chi2 for given probabilities

+    Code
+      report(x)
+    Output

+      The Chi-squared test for given probabilities / goodness of fit of table(mtcars$cyl) to a distribution of [4: n=3.2, 6: n=9.6, 8: n=19.2] suggests
+      that the effect is statistically significant, and (chi2 = 21.12, p < .001; Fei
+      = 0.27, 95% CI [0.17, 1.00])